ccallawa/alyvix_doc/glossary.rst

 :Selection:  A *selection* is a rectangular area within a screen capture that serves as the principal anchor for an entire group.
 Unlike a *subselection*, a *selection* has no Region of Interest -- it can match anywhere on the screen.
+For a more detailed description, see the :ref:`Designer Interface Overview <alyvix_designer_region_bounding>`.

 .. _glossary_subselection: